ably/docs/examples/chat-rooms-messages/react/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open two tabs to [http://localhost:3000](http://localhost:3000) with your browser to see the result.